444B/goodluck/practical/readme.md

 There are 4 tasks in this exam:
 1. Find your username for the server, in the task userName
 2. Find the IP address of the server, in the task serverIP
-3. Find the location of the file in the server, in the task fileLocation.
-4. Gain writing access to the file, in the task getPermission.
+3. Gain writing access to the file, in the task getPermission.
-5. Make the change, completing the practical section of this exam.
+4. Make the change, completing the practical section of this exam.

 ### userName
 The userName for the server is in the haystack.txt file.